networknt/light-doc/content/en/style/light-spa-4j/stateless-auth.md

 ### Reference App

-To help developers to learn how to use the light platform for developing Single Page App that consumes APIs, we have created a reference SPA application using React.
+To help developers to learn how to use Light for developing Single Page Apps that consume APIs, we have created a reference SPA application using React.
 The source code can be found at the following location.

 https://github.com/networknt/light-example-4j/tree/master/spa/react-stateless